-Getting the right lead to the right rep is exceptionally important in boosting your conversion rate.
-For any sizable organization with a distributed sales team, accurate and timely lead routing is always a challenge.
-Poorly performing lead routing processes have these symptoms:
+The lead routing process – getting the right lead to the right rep – is exceptionally important in boosting your conversion rate.
+This is critical, especially as we enter a recession and face uncertainty in the market.
+However, accurate and timely lead routing is always a challenge, especially for sizable organizations with distributed sales teams.
+Organizations with poor lead routing processes often suffer from:

-- Low accuracy – The lead is often routed to the wrong person or queue
+- Low accuracy due to routing the lead to the wrong person or queue

-- Long lag time – It takes a long time to route a lead to the right person or queue
+- Long lag time in routing a lead to the right person or queue

-- The black hole – Lead disappears into a place where no one is looking
+- Leads disappearing into places where no one is looking

-- Low conversion rate – Timely follow up after initial engagement is crucial to improve conversion rate.
-Studies have shown that conversion can improve by up to 700% if a lead is followed up within 30 minutes of engagement.
+- Low conversion rates Timely follow up after initial engagement is crucial to improve conversion rate.
+Studies have shown that conversion improves by up to 700% by following up a lead within 30 minutes of engagement.

-- Poor customer experience – Incorrectly routed leads can cause multiple salespeople to call on the same account (or nobody to follow up), creating a poor experience for the customers, not to mention disputes within the sale team.
+- Poor customer experience Incorrectly routed leads can cause multiple salespeople to call on the same account (or nobody to follow up), creating a poor experience for the customers, not to mention disputes within the sales team.

-- Low campaign ROI – Generating new leads cost money.
-Nurturing leads cost more money.
-Once a lead is deemed good enough to pass on to sales, a lot of money has already been invested into that lead.
+- Low campaign ROI Generating new leads costs money.
+Nurturing leads costs more money.
+Once a lead is deemed good enough to pass on to sales, you’ve already invested a lot of money into that lead.
 Any leakage in the lead routing process directly reduced marketing’s return on investment.

-The lead routing issues we mentioned can be traced to these following root causes:
+You can trace lead routing issues to these root causes:

-This is the number one root cause for why lead routing accuracy is low.
-You can have the most bulletproof lead routing logic and the most flexible lead routing technology, but if your lead is lacking data to drive the routing logic, then all is moot.
+Poor data quality is the number one root cause of lead routing inaccuracy.
+It doesn’t matter if you have the most bulletproof lead routing logic and the most flexible lead routing technology if your lead is missing the data needed to drive the routing logic.
 For example:

 - Commercial accounts in California are routed by ZIP code.
 The lead has city and state, but no ZIP code.